-Dorset Meadow Seed Mix
+Dorset Wildflower Meadow Seed Mix

 This beautiful Dorset meadow mixture is for heavy soils that are naturally fertile.
 The wildflower species are chosen to persist in areas of higher fertility typically alluvial soils, soils with high clay content, or those that have a history of cultivation.
 Species used here are better adapted to flower when in competition with the grass species which thrive in heavy soils.
 Yellow Rattle, once established, will reduce sward height and maintenance.

 The seed is harvested from sites in Dorset, from wild plant populations.
 We also offer various "direct harvest" mixes from Dorset, which you can see described on our sister site, British Wildflower Meadow Seeds.

 20% native wildflowers, 80% native grasses

 Wildflower species (20%)

 0.25 Hedge Bedstraw Galium mollugo

 1.0 Ox-Eye Daisy Leucanthemum vulgare

 1.0 Bird's Foot Trefoil Lotus corniculatus